-When shopping around for the right savings account, it’s important to know what you want from an account.
+When shopping around for the right savings account, it’s important to know what you want from the account.
 It’s also important to know how your options stack up against the competition.
 Are you currently earning below the average savings account interest rate?
 Are there other accounts out there that would allow you to earn more on interest?
 Here are the average interest rates on savings accounts, as well as some accounts that outpace the average.

 Average Interest Rate for Savings Accounts

 According to the FDIC, the national average interest rate on savings accounts currently stands at 0.09% APY.
 This applies to both average and jumbo deposits (balances over $100,000).

 While it was once easy to find a savings account at your local bank offering rates upwards of 3%, rates dropped precipitously following the Great Recession, with the national rate falling to approximately 0.22% for average deposits in 2009.
 The decline in rates is thanks in large part to the Federal Reserve lowering rates in December of 2008 and holding them steady until 2015.
 The Fed made four rate hikes in 2018 and could deliver two more in 2019, which would boost savings account APYs.

 You’ll typically find the lowest interest rates at brick-and-mortar banks.
 Big banks often offer a 0.01% APY on their most basic savings accounts.
 There is sometimes an opportunity to earn at a better rate on higher balances, but even this higher tier rarely goes beyond 0.1% APY.